Siddhi-Mahawar/Event_Scheduler/README.md

 ## User’s Features:
 	-Venues can be viewed from navbar
-	-All Venues are displayed with time limit set by Admin -User can input time and date for booking and select the venue -All the Events are displayed under Events
+	-All Venues(along with their google location) are displayed with time limit set by Admin -User can input time and date for booking and select the venue -All the Events are displayed under Events
 	-and the events which will be attended by user is under emaild